jethornton/flexgui/docs/source/style.rst

 .. note:: If there is a error in the stylesheet syntax no warning is issued, it's just ignored.
 So don't forget the ; at the end or each setting.

+.. warning:: If you only set a background-color on a QPushButton, the background may not appear unless you set the border property to some value even if border is set to none.

 Colors
 ------